Your First Crochet Project Should Be a Single Crochet Scarf (Free Patterns!)

 The Unsexy First Project That Will Make You a Better Crocheter

-One of the most important things I’ve learned from teaching people how to crochet didn’t come from the Craft Yarn Council, but from experience.
+One of the most important things I’ve learned from teaching people how to crochet came from experience.
 And I was reminded of it while teaching my two most recent students.
 I always recommend the same first project: a single crochet scarf.

 It doesn’t feel overly exciting to some people who are ready to dive in and make their first crochet piece, but nothing builds foundational crochet skills like row after row of single crochet.